wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-business-application-solution-overview.md

 Bring your existing web assets to Azure Websites from a variety of languages and frameworks.

 Your existing web assets can run on Azure Websites, whether they are .NET, PHP, Java, Node.js, or Python.
 You can move them to Web Apps using your familiar [FTP] tools or your source control management system.
-Web Apps supports direct publishing from popular source control options, such as [Visual Studio] and [Git] - local, GitHub, BitBucket, DropBox, Mercurial, etc..
+Web Apps supports direct publishing from popular source control options, such as [Visual Studio], [Visual Studio Online], and [Git] - local, GitHub, BitBucket, DropBox, Mercurial, etc..

 ## Secure your assets